 A season later, in Buffy's "Something Blue" (4x09), Giles is driven to his limits by the sight of Buffy and Spike engaged and smooching each other (under the influence of a spell gone bad).
 When Buffy asks Giles to give her away at the wedding and declares "we're family," Giles can only reply, "It's all right.
 I have more Scotch."
 (And he's had more than a few shots by that point.)
 Later in the season, after Spike's attempt to split the True Companions, he goes into a depressed funk and consoles himself with drink.

 The Trio had made a pretty good attempt at destroying Buffy's life, and Spike tries to console her with whiskey.
 She drinks most of it on him, then he invites her out to a demon bar to get information.
 She goes because there'll be more alcohol and when a drink of some indeterminate spirits is about to be poured for Spike, Buffy takes the bottle and spends the night going through it.
 Every shot is straight.

-In season 5, Quentin Travers does the Stuffy Brit version after Buffy reads him the riot act.
+In season 5 of Buffy, Quentin Travers does the Stuffy Brit version after Buffy reads him the riot act.